dennyzhang/maintain-it-blog/README.md

 ### Make the reading fluid<a id="sec-1-2-2" name="sec-1-2-2"></a>

 If you can't deliver your thinking smoothly.
 People will simply leave.
+They don't even bother to leave you a complain.

 ### Ask people to take small actions<a id="sec-1-2-3" name="sec-1-2-3"></a>